Skip to content

 1. Foundry — the stored foundry config.

-2. Local element — keys defined directly on the element.
+2. Local forge — keys defined directly on the forge config.

 For object values (e.g. forge, element), merging is recursive: nested keys are merged individually rather than the whole object being replaced.
 For array and scalar values, the local value replaces the foundry value entirely.